 Each and every state keeps a record of a person’s criminal background.
 These databases are all linked so you are able to track criminal histories from any other state.
-You can go to county courthouse and inquire, or check the website.
-You must know which county the crime occured in, and in the event that it was in a different state entirely, you might have to pay a fee for a more intensive search.
+You can go to county courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and in the event that it was in a different state entirely, you might have to pay a fee for a more intensive search.

 A criminal records search you will be able to find out if someone has been arrested, charged, or convicted for any of the following crimes:

 - Drug offenses such as possession or trafficking.